Reopened Parks and Recreation Facilities

 Spray parks will remain closed at this time.
 Please monitor the Parks and Recreation website and social media for updates.

 Seasonal pools at Senter Park, Lively Park and Lee Park will not reopen this summer.

-The following park amenities will be opened beginning June 15.
+A number of Irving park amenities are currently open.
 Visitors to the parks are reminded to maintain social distancing and bring plenty of water for outdoor activities.
 As park amenities become available to the public, these facilities will be returned to a normal maintenance schedule.

 - Outdoor Basketball Courts

 - Outdoor Volleyball Courts